Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 If that didn't work, something went wrong.
 Try reviewing the above instructions, or [ask for help](#help). :)

-## Adding mod settings
+## Mod features

+### Configuration
-If you want to let users configure your mod, you can easily add a `config.json` file.
+You can let users configure your mod through a `config.json` file.
 SMAPI will automatically create the file and take care of reading, normalising, and updating it.

-### Recommended approach
 Here's the simplest way to use `config.json`:

 1. Create your model.
-This is just a class with properties for the settings you want, and it can contain almost anything from a few boolean fields to a complex object graph.
+This is just a class with properties for the config options you want, and it can contain almost anything from a few boolean fields to a complex object graph.
 (You should try to keep it simple for your users, though.)

    You can set defaults directly: